Raynaud syndrome

-Raynaud syndrome, also known as Raynaud's phenomenon, named after the physician Auguste Gabriel Maurice Raynaud, who first described it in his doctoral thesis in 1862, is a medical condition in which the spasm of small arteries causes episodes of reduced blood flow to end arterioles.
-Typically, the fingers, and less commonly, the toes, are involved.
-Rarely, the nose, ears, or lips are affected.
+Raynaud syndrome, also known as Raynaud's phenomenon, is a medical condition in which the spasm of small arteries causes episodes of reduced blood flow to end arterioles.
+Typically the fingers, and, less commonly, the toes, are involved.
+Rarely, the nose, ears, nipples, or lips are affected.
 The episodes classically result in the affected part turning white and then blue.
 Often, numbness or pain occurs.
 As blood flow returns, the area turns red and burns.
 The episodes typically last minutes but can last several hours.
+The condition is named after the physician Auguste Gabriel Maurice Raynaud, who first described it in his doctoral thesis in 1862.

 Episodes are typically triggered by cold or emotional stress.
-Primary Raynaud's, also known as idiopathic, means that it is spontaneous, of unknown cause, and unrelated to another disease.
-Secondary Raynaud's occurs as a result of another condition and has an older age at onset; episodes are intensely painful and can be asymmetric and associated with skin lesions.
-Secondary Raynaud's can occur due to a connective-tissue disorder such as scleroderma or lupus, injuries to the hands, prolonged vibration, smoking, thyroid problems, and certain medications, such as birth control pills.
+Primary Raynaud's is idiopathic (spontaneous and of unknown cause) and not correlated with another disease.
+Secondary Raynaud's is diagnosed given the presence of an underlying condition and is associated with an older age of onset.
+In comparison to primary Raynaud's, episodes are more likely to be painful, asymmetric and progress to digital ulcerations.
+Secondary Raynaud's can occur due to a connective-tissue disorder such as scleroderma or lupus, injuries to the hands, prolonged vibration, smoking, thyroid problems, and certain medications, such as birth control pills and stimulants.
 Diagnosis is typically based on the symptoms.

 The primary treatment is avoiding the cold.
 Other measures include the discontinuation of nicotine or stimulant use.
 Medications for treatment of cases that do not improve include calcium channel blockers and iloprost.
-Little evidence supports alternative medicine.
+As with any ailment, there is little evidence that alternative medicine is helpful.
 Severe disease may in rare cases lead to complications, specifically skin sores or gangrene.

 About 4% of people have the condition.
-Onset of the primary form is typically between ages 15 and 30 and occurs more frequently in females.
+Onset of the primary form is typically between ages 15 and 30.
 The secondary form usually affects older people.
 Both forms are more common in cold climates.

 Signs and symptoms

 The condition can cause localized pain, discoloration (paleness), and sensations of cold and/or numbness.

 When exposed to cold temperatures, the blood supply to the fingers or toes, and in some cases the nose or earlobes, is markedly reduced; the skin turns pale or white (called pallor) and becomes cold and numb.

-These events are episodic, and when the episode subsides or the area is warmed, the blood flow returns, and the skin color first turns red (rubor), and then back to normal, often accompanied by swelling, tingling, and a painful "pins and needles" sensation.
-All three color changes are observed in classic Raynaud's.
-However, not all patients see all of the aforementioned color changes in all episodes, especially in milder cases of the condition.
+These events are episodic, and when the episode subsides or the area is warmed, the blood flow returns and the skin color first turns red (rubor), and then back to normal, often accompanied by swelling, tingling, and a painful "pins and needles" sensation.
+All three color changes are observed in classic Raynaud's yet not all patients see all of the aforementioned color changes in all episodes, especially in milder cases of the condition.
 The red flush is due to reactive hyperemia of the areas deprived of blood flow.

 In pregnancy, this sign normally disappears due to increased surface blood flow.
 Raynaud's has occurred in breastfeeding mothers, causing nipples to turn white and painful.